UmmerZ/REACT_ASP.NET-BID-A-CAR/README.md

 Bid Feature: as I couldn't figure out the state of username so It was useless to have a bidding feature on my project.
 So I will have to figure out the logic of how to persist the state of the username so that user information can be saved.

-wire frames which I used for this project are included in the folder with the project
+wire frames which I used for this project are included in the folder with the project.

+#what I learned:

+As of now I feel like the amount of research I have done on react js which by the way is my favorite language gave me immense confindence, the biggest take away from this project with authentication I had no clue in the begining of the project that I could even attempt user authentication.

+On the backend side I have achieved immense command over creating API and what kind of information should be sent to the request. which makes most of the web right  now.
+The reason I choose React js with asp.net core is because there is lot of demand for developers for that.
+After doing this project I feel confident that I can start my journey of web development.